 Did Lauer hand Trump the presidency?

 Vanity Fair noted how Lauer failed to challenge Trump when he spouted his now-ubiquitous untruths.
-The Huffington Post also noted that the moderator did not ask Trump about some of the controversial statements he made in the past.
+The Huffington Post also notes that the moderator did not ask Trump about some of the controversial statements he made in the past.
 Maggie Haberman, The New York Time’s presidential campaign correspondent, tweeted, “Clinton got tougher questions, but also got visibly irritated and defensive.
 Trump got mostly softballs.”

 Next: Lauer and the network failed spectacularly.